kiwi2kiwi/Backprop_disordered/README.md

 Anything above 10 will hardly converge due to exploding gradients.\
 Above 10 will take very very long to learn due to exploding learning parameters.\

-This was not done to create a new advance network.
-It's just a lil project.
+This was not done to create a new fancy advanced network.
+It's just a funny lil project.

+You're not allowed to use this for commercial purposes.